deidrebrin/openrefine_cotsen/_episodes/02-working-with-openrefine.md

 Facets are one of the most useful features in OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.
 OpenRefine supports faceted browsing as a mechanism for

-* seeing a big picture of your data, and
+* seeing a big picture of your data
 * filtering down to just the subset of rows that you want to change in bulk.

 A 'Facet' groups all the like values that appear in a column, and then allow you to filter the data by these values and edit values across many records at the same time.